Kozea/WeasyPrint/docs/tutorial.rst

 - network configuration (IPv4 and IPv6 support, IP addressing, firewall configuration, using ``http://`` URIs and tracking time used to render documents),
-- hardware and software used for graphical rendering (as cairo renderings can change with CPU and GPU features),
-- Python, cairo, Pango and other libraries versions (implementation details lead to different renderings).
+- Python, Pango and other libraries versions (implementation details lead to different renderings).

 SVG images
 ..........

-WeasyPrint relies on `CairoSVG <http://cairosvg.org/>`_ to render SVG files.
-CairoSVG more or less suffers from the same problems as the ones listed here for WeasyPrint.
+Rendering SVG images more or less suffers from the same problems as the ones listed here for WeasyPrint.

 Security advices apply for untrusted SVG files as they apply for untrusted HTML and CSS documents.

-Note that WeasyPrint gives CairoSVG its URL fetcher.
+Note that WeasyPrint’s URL fetcher is used to render SVG files.

 Errors